 Our Collagen and Gelatin are 100% natural and free of pesticides, hormones, chemicals, GMOs and other contaminants.
 They are sourced from Brazilian Grass-Fed, Pasture-Raised Cows that spend their entire life free grazing on grass.
 There is regular testing to verify the area is natural and free of pesticides as well as regular testing on the products.
 The establishment that takes the cows for finishing ensures that they feed the cows grass while they are there, but they cannot guarantee the cows have not gotten into other animals food sources such as grains.

 If you’ve ever investigated other gelatin companies you may know that this is an excellent assurance, much better than the leading competitors’ claims.
-I’m pleased to support this company.
-I’d love to know for sure that the cows only consume grass for finishing, but until that time, I’m grateful for the company’s transparency and commitment to sustainability.
+I’m pleased to support this company and grateful for the company’s transparency and commitment to sustainability.